Hadley and its Partners

 NIB Business Basics is open to anyone who is legally blind and employed by NIB or its associated agencies at no cost.
 Follow this link to find out more about NIB Business Basics.

-For additional information on NIB visit www.nib.org.
+For additional information visit www.nib.org.

 Second Sense provides the tools, training and information adults with vision loss need to live independently.
 Because vision loss affects each individual differently, Second Sense programs are designed to respond to individual needs, goals and abilities.
 Second Sense offers programs in independent living education and training, adaptive technology training and Therapeutic and career counseling.